intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 7. Providing suggestions to the RSAB and RSCE as needed.

-8. Participating within the RSWG in the creation of new Editorial Stream RFCs that impact the RPC, at least in an advisory capacity.
+8. Participating within the RSWG in the creation of new Editorial Stream RFCs that impact the RPC, specifically with respect to any challenges the RPC might forsee with regard to implementation of proposed policies.

 9. Providing reports to the community on its performance and plans.